dotnet/arcade/Documentation/UnifiedBuild/Foundational-Concepts.md

 ### **Source-build becomes the official build**

-Source-build builds the product as an aggregate codebase, which is a better model.
+Source-build builds the product as an aggregate codebase, which is a simpler, more reliable model than Microsoft's current official build.
 It is now proven and has been adopted by partners.
 Microsoft’s current official build will cease to exist.
 Logically, this means that the .NET product will be built as a series of **vertical builds** for each platform.
 Assets produced by these verticals will be shipped by Microsoft and its partners (Linux distros, homebrew developers, etc.).
 There will also exist a join point that will be used to produce assets that require multiple platforms (e.g. global tool packages).
 This join point may only be used for assets that are not distributed by our partners, and must remain as simple as possible.

 ### **Product builds move to a “virtual monolithic repository” (VMR)**